IRS APPROVED PROVIDER OF CONTINUING EDUCATION FOR ENROLLED AGENTS & CPAs

 "Item Giving Rise to Deficiency" in omitted income case disputed

-Louis B. Carpenter III Chief Tax Litigation Counsel & Assistant Professor of Federal Tax Practice
+Louis B. Carpenter III Chief Tax Counsel Emeritus & Assistant Professor of Federal Tax Practice

 Together we can ... help our cause